phuminw/CS411-Project/README.md

     * Create a file named **config.cfg** in the same directory as **app.py, requirements.txt, LICENSE, ...**
     * Go to [Spotify Developer](https://developer.spotify.com/dashboard/applications)
     * Create your own application and look for the Client ID and Secret.
 You will need both of these to use the API.
+    * You also need to set your own session secret to use Flask Sessions.
     * Your **config.cfg** should resemble the following:

         [DEFAULT]